Labirintami/doc/docs/window/api/window_node_config.md

 title: node
 ---

-@short:
-optional, the container for a window or its id
+@short: optional, the container for a window or its id

-@type: HTMLElement,string
+@signature: node?: HTMLElement | string;

 @example:
 var dhxWindow = new dhx.Window({